adhere-tech/adhere-tech.github.io/README.md

 AdHere is used to detect, classify, and give fix suggestions from a given website.
 AdHere is only fully tested under Windows.

-The toolset for the preliminary study is used to get compliance status from Google Ad Experience.
+The toolset for the preliminary study is used to get the compliance status from Google Ad Experience.

 ## Dependencies
 - Python 3 (recommended >= 3.7)